 Everyone loves a discount.
 However, applying poorly targeted or blanket discounts can greatly lower your profit margins with little return on investment on your marketing campaigns.

-Predictive Analytics can be used to look at past and current data to see if one discount level is likely to lead to more sales than a different discount level (e.g. 20% vs 10%).
-Predictive Analytics can also be used to look at different demographics, locations, and types of customers to see which discounts have the highest conversion rates.
+Whether your company is B2C or B2B, predictive analytics can be used to look at past and current data to see if one discount level is likely to lead to more sales than a different discount level (e.g. 20% vs 10%).
+Predictive analytics can also be used to look at different demographics, locations, and types of customers to see which discounts have the highest conversion rates.

 Using information from the likelihood to buy models described previously, you can also target customer with a high likelihood to buy with lower discounts (but other less costly perks to keep them happy) and ones with lower likelihood to buy with higher discounts.
 This can lead to higher profit margins from those who are likely to buy and better conversion rates for those who are less likely to buy.